What is a “Smart” Coffee Maker?

 Smart coffee makers come in three basic types: pod coffee makers (like the Keurig), drip coffee makers, and espresso machines.
 But which makes the best quality coffee at the best price?
 Let’s take a look and find out…

 Pod Coffee Makers – Pod coffee makers use disposable plastic pods that are pre-filled with a specific amount of coffee in order to produce the quality brew you want.
 All you have to do is insert the pod and hit the “Start” button, and you end up with the brew as strong, weak, bold, or mild as you want.
-You simply buy pods according to the type of coffee you want.
+Simply buy pods according to the type of coffee you want, set it, and forget it!

 Smart pod coffee makers are VERY easy to use—it’s literally a one-button operation that will require little to no expertise.
 However, they tend to be more expensive, as you have to buy more disposable pods on a regular basis.
 One article found that you end up paying as much as $40 per pound of the coffee included in the pods.
 That’s A LOT, more than you’d pay for the highest-quality Starbucks or even artisanal coffee beans.